dfuse-io/docs/content/guides/eosio/tutorials/write-chain.md

 all details on the feature.

-You are going to follow a quick guide to send tokens from one account to another one on the Jungle 2.0 Test Network using dfuse `push_transaction` with push guaranteed activated.
+You are going to follow a quick guide to send tokens from one account to another one on the Kylin Test Network using dfuse `push_transaction` with push guaranteed activated.

-For that, you will need an account on the Jungle 2.0 Test Network with some tokens in it (see https://jungletestnet.io/ `Get Started` tutorial to create an account there and get some coins).
+For that, you will need an account on the Kylin Test Network with some tokens in it (see https://cryptokylin.io/ `Get Started` tutorial to create an account there and get some coins).

 We are going to use TypeScript in this example, it should be quite easy to convert